Food Business Owner Fixing a Zero Food Hygiene Rating To The Door

 This story isn’t about blame.
 It’s about being honest with yourself.
 Because even with the best intentions, things can unravel if no one is watching your staff—especially when illness, distraction, or life pressures take you out of the loop.

-Staying on top of food safety compliance can prevent a zero food hygiene rating from ever happening in the first place.
+Staying on top of food safety compliance can prevent a 0 hygiene rating from ever happening in the first place.

 Final Thoughts

-Prevention is easier—and far less painful—than crisis managing a 0 food hygiene rating.
+Prevention is easier—and far less painful—than crisis managing a 0 star hygiene rating.
+It’s the lowest score a food business can get.

-But don’t wait for a crisis or that “hair on fire moment”.
-If you feel standards slipping, don’t wait before taking action.
+But never wait for a crisis or that “hair on fire moment”.
+If you feel standards slipping, take action before it’s too late.

 Have you been served a Hygiene Improvement Notice or a Hygiene Emergency Prohibition Notice recently?

-If so, and you’re not sure where to start, book a free call.
+If you’re not sure where to start, book a free call.
+Or send us your question using our Ask A Food Safety Expert Helpline.

 Lets get your business get back on track: